Overbryd/overbryd.github.io/content/posts/master-root-commit-a0d3a2e.md

 There is sooo much to tell, and I cannot wait to get started.

-First, since I am a hacker by heart, I _have completely reset_ my
+First, since I am a hacker by heart, I _have completely reset_ my publication pipeline.
+And of course, I am going to dissect every bit and piece of it along the way.

-So lean back, get your favorite beverage and dive right into my world.
+Lean back, subscribe, and dive right into my world.
 I really hope you can enjoy reading my blog.

 We are now at `\[master (root-commit) a0d3a2e\] starting fresh`

+So much to do, so much to write.